tim-86/OSM-API/README.md

 This is all done in JS although my main language is JS, hence the code might be a little bit rough around the edges.
 I decided as a frontend theme to add a little aviation humor, use similar border radius and the same font as the site of the company that gave me this challenge.

+Please explore and have a look here: https://tim-86.github.io/OSM-API/

 I hope you enjoy this :)